• Roxy Stasyszyn

 COMMUNITY COMMITTEE ADVISOR

 My name is Jessi Pascal, and I am originally from Aklavik, Northwest Territories.
 I am a proud Inuvialuit and Gwich’in woman with a deep connection to the land.
 Some of my greatest joys come from hunting, fishing, and travelling by boat to the Yukon coast during the summer months with my family.
-These experiences have shaped who I am and continue to guide the way I live my life.

 I have many interests, including photography and videography, hiking, and playing volleyball and baseball.
 I value spending time on the land with family and friends, and I take pride in passing on what I have learned to my nieces and nephews—whether that’s teaching them how to hunt, operate a boat, or safely handle a .22.
 Sharing these skills and traditions is important to me, as it helps keep our way of life strong for future generations.